Mike-Sagiri/mike-sagiri.github.io/_pages/about.md

 <div lang="en" markdown="1">

-- *2025.09*: &nbsp; Our paper LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation is under review of ICRA 2026;
+- *2025.09*: &nbsp; Our paper LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation is under review of ICRA 2026; Project website: <a href='https://weekgoodday.github.io/lagmemo/'>Lagmemo</a>
 - *2025.07*: &nbsp; 🎉🎉 Graduate from <a href='https://eecs.pku.edu.cn/'>EECS (School of Electronics Engineering and Computer Science)</a>, as Outstanding Student of Beijing City and Peking University.
 For my interview by my school, please refer to: <a href='https://mp.weixin.qq.com/s/kEiWE6XRCrdcjhlvTSvj5w'> Wechat Public Platform </a>.
 - *2025.06*: &nbsp;🎉🎉 Our paper TerraFusion: Semi-Supervised Vision-Proprioception Fusion for Robust Terrain Classification has been accepted by RAL.
 - *2024.03*: &nbsp; Our work about <a href='https://github.com/weekgoodday/TCPOSS'>OOD Challenges in Terrain Classification</a> is under review of IROS 2024. paper <a href='https://weekgoodday.github.io/files/IROS2024_Terrain_Classification.pdf'>Can Confidence Quantification Methods Work When Facing Real-world OOD Data in Terrain Classification?</a>.